Pumpkin Puree is a delicious side dish, which suites this time of the year well!

 Oh and in general if you have any recipe requests then don’t feel shy, just send me a mail or leave a comment in one of my posts and I ll get back to you asap!

-Potato and Vegetable puree prepared with a stick blender are a frequent treat in my house.
+Potato and Vegetable puree prepared with an immersion blender are a frequent treat in my house.

 Simple and quick to make, they had to end up often on our dinner table.